 If you plan to sell farmed shellfish by setting up a tent, catering business, food truck, farmers market booth or similar outlet, additional licenses are required.
-For permit and licensing information related to retail sales of raw seafood at farmers markets, roadside stands, etc., contact the Division of Food Safety at (850) 245-5520 or Foodinsp@FDACS.gov and visit www.FDACS.gov/Business-Services/Food-Establishments/Mobile Food Vandors, For permit and licensing information related to retail
+For permit and licensing information related to retail sales of raw seafood at farmers markets, roadside stands, etc., contact the Division of Food Safety at (850) 245-5520 or Foodinsp@FDACS.gov and visit www.FDACS.gov/Business-Services/Food-Establishments/ Mobile-Food-Vendors.

-Establishments/Mobile-Food-Vendors.
 For permit and licensing information related to retail sales at temporary events such as festivals, football games, etc., or retail sales of prepared or cooked seafood, contact the Florida Department of Business and Professional Regulation, Division of Hotel and Restaurants at (850) 487-1395 or DHR.info@MyFloridaLicense.com.